gonzalo123/ui5/README.md

 }
 ```

-That means our service will need a Basic Authentication and also one Token based authentication.
+That means our service will need Basic Authentication and also one Token based authentication.

 ## The frontend

 Our ui5 application will use one destination called BACKEND.
-We'll configure it within our neo-app.json file
+We'll configure it in our neo-app.json file
 ```json
     ...
     {